-After a grant award and the above item has been met, the grantee's authorized representative(s) must sign a Grant Agreement.
+After a grant award has been approved, the grantee's authorized representative(s) must sign a Grant Agreement.
 This document outlines the terms and conditions established for each award.
 It will specify an authorized Project Start Date, a Project End Date, approved scope of work, and an approved Project Budget.
 It also contains the following stipulations: